elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-a-null-hypothesis-specified-and-tested-in-hypothesis-testing.md

 url: /learn/health-studies/questions/how-is-a-null-hypothesis-specified-and-tested-in-hypothesis-testing
 score: -1.0
 related_article1:
-    id: 162966
+    id: 163014
-    title: What is the primary focus of epidemiology in terms of disease frequency and distribution?
+    title: >-
+        What role do political and economic factors play in environmental and societal determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
+    url: /learn/health-studies/questions/what-role-do-political-and-economic-factors-play-in-environmental-and-societal-determinants-of-health
 related_article2:
-    id: 162974
+    id: 162964
-    title: How does random sampling differ from systematic and stratified sampling in biostatistics?
+    title: >-
+        What is the significance of the null hypothesis in hypothesis testing?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-random-sampling-differ-from-systematic-and-stratified-sampling-in-biostatistics
+    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
 related_article3:
-    id: 163021
+    id: 163016
+    title: >-
-    title: What are the sources of random error in epidemiologic studies, and how can they be reduced?
+        What are the steps involved in forming a hypothesis for an epidemiologic investigation?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-sources-of-random-error-in-epidemiologic-studies-and-how-can-they-be-reduced
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-forming-a-hypothesis-for-an-epidemiologic-investigation
 related_article4:
-    id: 163020
+    id: 162955
-    title: How do random and systematic sampling methods differ in biostatistics?
+    title: >-
+        What is the primary focus of epidemiology in terms of disease frequency and distribution?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-random-and-systematic-sampling-methods-differ-in-biostatistics
+    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
 related_article5:
-    id: 163019
+    id: 163012
-    title: What are the differences between primary and secondary data in epidemiologic research?
+    title: >-
+        Who are some key figures in the historical development of epidemiology, and what were their contributions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
+    url: /learn/health-studies/questions/who-are-some-key-figures-in-the-historical-development-of-epidemiology-and-what-were-their-contributions
 ---

 &nbsp;